 “I guess every generation is doomed to fight its war…suffer the loss of the same old illusions, and learn the same old lessons on its own.” – Phillip Caputo

-Posted by Allen L Roland on Jan 8 2013, With 0 Reads, Filed under Editor, Foreign Relations, Politics.
+Posted by Allen L Roland, PhD on January 8, 2013, With 5468 Reads Filed under Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.